cyclejs/old-website/_posts/2015-01-26-model-view-intent.md

   {% include img/intent-translation.svg %}
 </p>

 Model-View-Intent (MVI) is **reactive**, **functional**, and follows the **core idea in MVC**.
 It is reactive because Intent observes the User, Model observes the Intent, View observes the Model, and the User observes the View.
-It is functional because each of these components is expressed as a [referentially transparent](https://en.wikipedia.org/wiki/Referential_transparency_%28computer_science%29) function over Observables.
+It is functional because each of these components is expressed as a [referentially transparent](https://en.wikipedia.org/wiki/Referential_transparency_%28computer_science%29) function over streams.
 It follows the original MVC purpose because View and Intent bridge the gap between the user and the digital model, each in one direction.

 > <h4 id="why-css-selectors-for-querying-dom-events">Why CSS selectors for querying DOM events?</h4>
 >